 Now, if God speaks to you in this study, you can save your own personal notes on this page.
 Then, every time that you look at this study, your notes will automatically be added to the page.
 To add a note or to display your previous notes, click on the YOUR NOTES button.

-I will stand at my watch and station myself on the ramparts; I will look to see what he will say to me, and what answer I am to give to this complaint.
+I will stand at my watchpost; I will station myself on the rampart.
+I will look to see what [God] will say through me and what I will answer when I am reproved.

 At the end of chapter one, Habakkuk had asked the Lord what He was going to do about the evil of Babylon.
 Here, we see that he is watching and waiting for God's answer.
 This verse teaches us a lot about prayer and we see that, if we have questions, we should freely ask them of God.
 The prophet simply did not have the answer to the puzzling question of how God could use the evil Babylonians.
 He asked the question and then waited for God's answer.
 Many follow that pattern but we also see from this verse that it was not a passive waiting.
 The picture that we see here is of a guard walking his rounds and protecting what was entrusted to him.
 That reminds us that we are to put into action the things that God has shown us while we wait for Him to show us what we do not understand.
 We also see that the prophet knows that God has the answer and is confident that God heard and will answer him.